SPHewitt/OpenFPCI/README.md

 ## Motivation

 The package allows the coupling of a Finite Element Package ParaFEM to a Computational Fluid Dynamics package OpenFOAM-dev.
-The motivation is to provide a framework for which useres can model Fluid Structure Interaction problems on High Performance Computing Systems.
+The motivation is to provide a framework for which users can model Fluid Structure Interaction problems on High Performance Computing Systems.

 ## Installation